sofianinho/training/network/ipv6.md

 ## Prerequisites:

-For this tutorial, we need to have a working `Linux (preferably debian-based)` virtual machine with 2 network interfaces.
+For this tutorial, we need to have a working `Linux (preferably debian-based, I am using Ubuntu 18.04)` virtual machine with 2 network interfaces.

 - If you already have one, ensure that you either one of the following 2 options:
     - You have one interface that is created in `Bridged` mode, and bridged to your host machine's default interface (e.g. your wfi interface)